The 2022 Trustees Report

 The Club looked at various items of apparel it could present as a gift for joining to our new members (traditionally it was a tie and scarf) and while we decided to keep with the tie for Gentlemen while stocks last (then they will receive smart ‘T’ shirts), ladies are immediately being offered smart ‘T’ shirts.

-The Club’s accounts have again been efficient managed by the Treasurer and the 2020 accounts have been given another a clean bill of health by the auditor, Brennan Pearson & Co.
-I have already talked above about where our income accrued from and where expenditure was incurred.
-The committee decided that with no raffles as we had no ‘Guest’ events we would ask if any ‘Guests’ would like to join our ‘200 Club’ and as a result we start 2021 with over twenty new members.
-Administration and one-off expenses continue to remain low at under 7% of total income even though the Club did incur some one-off costs relating to printing a news sheet for ‘Guests’.
-Of this percentage, Public Liability and Trustee Insurance was 3.2% and maintenance of our Web site, 0.7%.
-The net impact of the deficit of £3,035 (after allowing for an increase in the COIF shares) was to Reserves at the year-end to £25,717 (£28,752).
+The Club’s accounts have again been efficiently managed by the Treasurer and the 2022 accounts have another a clean bill of health by the auditor, Brennan Pearson & Co.
+I have already talked above about income accrued and expenditure incurred.
+Our ‘200 Club’ continues to attract new members and at the year-end we had 150 tickets allocated.
+Administration and one-off expenses remain low at about 2.6% of total income.
+Of this percentage, Public Liability and Trustee Insurance was1.4 % and maintenance of our Website, 0.3%.
+The net impact of the small surplus was that Reserves at the year-end (before allowing for a decline in the COIF shares due to market volatility) amounted to £26,473 (£26,453).

 Signed on behalf of the Trustees

 Roger Moore MBE Hon Secretary Date 1st February 2023